 Maryland is the center of the Boston-Atlanta Corridor on the Atlantic seaboard, and borders Washington, D.C., the nation’s capital.
 Among the 50 states, Maryland ranks 42nd in size and 19th in population.
 Its median household income is the highest among the states.
 Maryland’s gross state product in 2016 was $378.3 billion.
 Maryland still retains its AAA bond rating, one of only eleven states with the highly coveted rating from all three agencies.

 The state’s diversified economy is rooted in high technology, biosciences and services, as well as advanced manufacturing and international trade.
-Professional and technical workers constitute 28.3 percent of the state’s work force—the highest concentration among states.
-Maryland ranks third among the states in educational attainment—39.3 percent of Maryland’s population age 25 and above hold a bachelor’s degree or higher.
+Professional and technical workers constitute 27.2 percent of the state’s work force—the second highest percentage among states.
+Maryland ranks third among the states in educational attainment—38.8 percent of Maryland’s population age 25 and above hold a bachelor’s degree or higher.

 Maryland’s 168,000 businesses employ over 2.1 million workers with an annual payroll of $119 billion.
 More than 90 percent are small businesses (fewer than 100 employees) and they employ 36 percent of the state’s private sector workforce.